carlosgnotario/estateguru/README.md

 - **SCSS Styling**: Organized stylesheets with variables and mixins
 - **Smooth Animations**: GSAP integration for high-performance animations
 - **Responsive Design**: Mobile-first approach with flexible layouts
-- **Component-Based**: Reusable components like Carousel, FAQ, VideoBlock, and more
+- **Component-Based**: Reusable components like VideoBlock, Swiper, Cards, FAQ, and more

 ## 📋 Prerequisites